 - It's frugal.
 Chicken quarters are one of the cheapest cuts of chicken, and seasonings are something found in most kitchens already.
 By utilizing the two and not adding anything too fancy, we can create a flavorful dinner that's easier on the budget.

-You can use water, broth, or even beer for more flavorfully cooked chicken.
-Just make sure that there is at least 1-1.5 cups of liquid in the pot to help the chicken cook properly.
+Liquid options.
+Use water, broth, or even beer for added flavor.
+Just be sure there is at least 1 to 1½ cups of liquid in the pot so the chicken cooks properly.

 Step 1: Blend together the spices for the chicken rub in a small bowl and set aside.